An Inoffensive Song

 “We pretty much all knew each other.
 We were all or virtually all white, but otherwise pretty varied: right-wing, left-wing, academics, activists, athletes and acid heads.
 Mine was the graduating class when Ken Stone ripped us his degree on the stage of Convocation Hall.
 It made the front page of The Star and was a source of chagrin or pride depending on your political persuasion.

 “You ask, “How do you think students can effect change?”
 That’s a simple one: any way they can.
-And they better be quick about it.
-If not, I won’t be around to suffer the consequences but you will and the consequences of inaction look to be dire.
+And they’d better be quick about it.
+If not, I won’t be around to suffer the consequences, but you will and the consequences of inaction look to be dire.
 As we used to say, “If you keep going the way you’re going, you’re gonna wind up where you’re headed.”

-“I had to laugh when you asked me for advice to contemporary students.
+“I had to laugh when you asked me for advice for contemporary students.
 I was asked this once before by Innis when they decided to put pictures on the wall of notable Innis grads, along with our advice.
 Mine was “Snort it before you shoot it,” which seemed to me to be a useful tip.
 But it was a bit racy for the walls of the College, so they suggested I try again.
-No problem: “Just ’cause you are saving the word, it doesn’t mean you have to have a bad time.””
+No problem: “Just ’cause you are saving the world, it doesn’t mean you have to have a bad time.””